Optimizing AXPY with Twists and Turns

 }

-As we said, besides DAXPY, there is also SAXPY, CAXPY and ZAXPY -- each generally requiring its own tuning, and definitely its own kernels, for each supported microarchitecture.
-When Intel or AMD introduces a new microarchitecture, which happens every 2-3 years, someone has to write a new kernel, for all AXPYs.
+Besides DAXPY, there is also SAXPY, CAXPY and ZAXPY -- each generally requiring its own tuning, and definitely its own kernels, for each supported microarchitecture.
+When Intel or AMD introduce a new microarchitecture, which happens every 2-3 years, someone has to write a new kernel, for all AXPYs.

 References